Fried Wontons

 This image shows the wonton filling.

-Step 1: In a bowl, mix the ground pork, shrimp, soy sauce, sesame oil, and white pepper together.
-Stir well to combine and form a sticky filling.
+In a bowl, combine the ground pork, shrimp, soy sauce, sesame oil, and white pepper.
+Give it a good stir until everything’s mixed together nicely and you’ve got a sticky, flavorful filling.

 This image shows the filling being place onto the wonton wrapper.

-Step 2: To wrap the wontons, lay a piece of the wonton wrapper on your palm and add 1/2 tablespoon of the filling in the middle.
-Dip your index finger into the sealing water and trace it around the outer edges of the wonton wrapper.
+To wrap the wontons, place a piece of the wrapper in your palm and add about 1/2 tablespoon of that tasty filling right in the middle.
+Dip your finger into a little bit of water and trace it around the edges of the wrapper to help seal it up.

 This image shows the wontons being wrapped in a triangle shape.